uchicago-cs/cmsc23320/website/syllabus.rst

 Discussion Sessions
 ~~~~~~~~~~~~~~~~~~~

-Most discussion sessions will be used to hold checkpoint exams, but a
+The discussion sessions on Week 1 and 2 will be used to cover
+socket programming and thread programming, which will be required
+for Project 1.

-few discussion sessions will also be allocated to cover material relevant
+The rest of the discussion sessions will be used to hold checkpoint exams, immediately
-to the projects.
+followed by a discussion of the solutions to that checkpoint exam.

 Books